-Policy: Low Lead/Remote Read Meter Requirement (Approved 04/29/2016, amended 10/13/2018)
+Policy: Low Lead/Remote Read Meter Requirement (Approved 04/29/2016, amended 10/13/2018, edited 11/2021)

 Beginning in 2015, remote-read low-lead water meters are mandatory for all new meter installations, and all existing old style meters are being replaced in 2019.
 The HLOA purchases and supplies the meter and the owner reimburses the HLOA for the cost of the meter and shipping.
 However, installed water meters are the property of the HLOA.
 The charge for meter installation is paid by the owner to the trades people who perform the installation.
-When multiple meters are being installed at one time the HLOA may pay for the installations and bill each owner for their share of the meter installation costs.

-Policy: Water Meter Setters for Improved Structural Integrity (Approved 11/2016)
+Policy: Water Meter Setters for Improved Structural Integrity (Approved 11/2016, edited 11/2021)